TDR Problems and Out of Memory Crash Related Issues

 Note: Please note that this action will not take effect until the computer is rebooted. -

-For more information regarding TDR and how to manually change it please refer to this link: How to solve Timeout Detection Recovery problem when rendering
+For more information regarding TDR and how to manually change it please refer to this link: What is TDR and how to solve the TDR(Timeout Detection Recovery) problem when rendering?

 2. Out of Video Memory